Please ensure Javascript is enabled for purposes of website accessibility

 These inherent advantages have led to private market investors being involved in impact investing for a longer period than investors from other asset classes.
 While this was initially driven by the investment offices of wealthy individuals and foundations, in recent years we have seen the establishment of focused impact investment firms or dedicated units within established investment companies.

-The flexibility of private capital means that the impact opportunities it can take on are also exceptionally varied, though it’s possible to see some concentration in sectors such as technology, green energy, health care and housing.
+The flexibility of private capital means that the impact opportunities it can take on are also exceptionally varied, though it’s possible to see some concentration in thematic opportunities such as technology disruptors, energy transition, access to health care and social equity, including education, finance and affordable housing.

 Footnotes